 Having discovered that the final phrase 'and these three are one' was not present in any Greek version of the Bible, he came to the conclusion that it was a deliberate addition to provide justification for the doctrine of the Trinity.
 He believed the Roman Catholic Church was misguided in its interpretation of Christianity and had returned to idolatry.

-Newton was so enraged by the CATHOLIC CHURCH'S blatant corruptiON OF the Bible, that he wrote down a list of twelve reasons why he was AN Arian.
+Newton was so enraged by the Catholic churches blatant corruption of the Bible, that he wrote down a list of twelve reasons why he was an Arian.

 It is no wonder that upon his death Newton's theological writings, including his Arian check list, were marked "Not fit to be printed” and stored away in the bowls of Cambridge University until John Maynard Keynes acquired them in 1942.

 As Newton matured he became more heavily absorbed in esoteric thinking he distanced from his previous Cartesian mechanistic worldview and this transition made him a perfect candidate for Freemasonry.
 This mystical fraternal organisation was founded in the 16th century based on the structure of stonemasons lodges.
 Reflecting the step course of learning a man must take to become a master stonemason, Freemasonry maintains the wisdom of ancient cultures through a series of metaphorical rituals, called degrees, based on Biblical events and buildings.